jfranciscosousa/rails-tailwind-alpine/README.md

   - a secured resource `Todo` as an example
 - `rspec` and some sample tests
 - `daisy-ui` for some Tailwind base styles
+- `vite` for js and css bundling.
+Not using importmaps so we can have dependabot checks for js packages

 ## Requirements